Bare: A Pop Opera

-Bare, also known as Bare: A Pop Opera, is a coming-of-age rock musical with music by Damon Intrabartolo, lyrics by Jon Hartmere, and a book by Hartmere and Intrabartolo.
+Bare, also known as Bare: A Pop Opera, is a coming-of-age sung-through musical with music by Damon Intrabartolo, lyrics by Jon Hartmere, and a book by Hartmere and Intrabartolo.
 The story focuses on a group of high school students and their struggles at their private Catholic boarding school.

 The musical was later revised as Bare: The Musical.

 Productions

 The musical debuted at the Hudson Theatre in Los Angeles, running from October 14, 2000 to February 25, 2001.
 The New York production of Bare at the American Theatre of Actors Off-Broadway, ran from April 19 to May 27, 2004.
 The Los Angeles and New York productions were both directed by Kristin Hanggi.

-Bare had its Canadian premiere in summer 2009 at the Hart House Theatre, Toronto, directed by Bri Waters.
-Bare had its Sydney premiere in September 2010 at the New Theatre, as part of the Sydney Fringe Festival.

-Bare had also been produced in the Philippines by the Ateneo de Manila University in 2009, with the initial run hosted by the undergraduate musical theatre organisation Ateneo Blue Repertory.

 A new production of the original version has been produced again in Los Angeles, this time at the Hayworth Theatre.
 It opened on September 6, 2013, produced by Topher Rhys and Jamie Lee Barnard for glory|struck Productions, directed by Calvin Remsberg, choreographed by Jen Oundjian with musical direction by Elmo Zapp.

-On June 20, 2015, Bare had its Welsh premiere in Cardiff, at the YMCA Cardiff Theatre by Penny Productions, directed by Jay Coleman with musical direction by Connor Fogel.
-This amateur production starred Glen Jordan as Peter, Scott Jenkins as Jason, Emily John as Ivy, Alice Urrutia as Nadia, Alex Reynolds as Sister Chantelle and Phil Paisey as the Priest.

 On July 6, 2017, Bare made its premiere in Brighton, an established LGBTQ destination nicknamed the "unofficial gay capital of the UK".
 Produced by Brief Hiatus, this production was directed by Conor Baum with choreography by Sarah-Leanne Humphreys, receiving critical acclaim.

+In the fall of 2023, the Barbara Ingram School for the Arts in Hagerstown, MD workshopped and premiered the school edition of BARE-A Pop Opera.
+The production was well received by community members and included a cast of 14 students.
+Community organizations focusing on LGBTQ+ support and suicide prevention were in attendance each performance to provide statistics and education to the audience prior to each show.
+The production was under the direction of Lead Theatre Teacher David Ryan.

+The Historic Elitch Theatre, in Denver Colorado, will begin performances of bare in September 2025.
+Produced by Bright Heart Stages.